PedroJoaquim/ParaGraph/README.md

 ### Add Project to CLASSPATH

 The first step is to add our _ParaGraph*.jar_ file to you project _CLASSPATH_.
 This can be achieved by running your project with the following command:

 `java -cp "/path/to/jar/Paragraph*.jar" your.project.MainClass`

-### Loading Graph Data
+### Loading the Graph

 Before starting executing algorithms on your graph data you need to be able to load it.
-To do so, you need to have a `GraphData<VV, EV>` instance.
+To do so, you need to have a `Graph<VV, EV>` instance.

 This class will represent your graph data and can be used to execute multiple algorithms.
 This graph data is immutable so you are not able to change it, you can multiple instances of it though.

-The GraphData class is a generic type, parameterized by the `VV` and `EV` value types.
+The Graph class is a generic type, parameterized by the `VV` and `EV` value types.

 The parameters refer to graph vertex's properties (VV) and edge's properties (EV).
-For instance a directed graph from persons, with names and phone numbers, to other persons linked by an edge with a given weight could be loaded by a `GraphData<Person, Integer>` instance.
+For instance a directed graph from persons, with names and phone numbers, to other persons linked by an edge with a given weight could be loaded by a `Graph<Person, Integer>` instance.
 This data will then be available to you during algorithm execution.

-In order to create a `GraphData` instance you will have to provide to the constructor 3 parameters.
+In order to create a `Graph` instance you will have to provide to the constructor 3 parameters.

 The first parameter it's a `File` object referring to the file in your system storage holding the graph information